 Option to tax is not always helpful if the buyer is not able to recover the VAT charged.
 For example, a charity, or a school is not able to reclaim any VAT charged to them.
 The pros and cons of opting to tax under such circumstances are necessary before taking a final decision.

 It should also be noted that Land that is opted to tax will cover all of the land and any buildings and works which are part of the land.
 The business should clearly define the exact area that they intend to be covered by the option to tax notification.

 Any new constructions on the opted land will also be covered.
 Appropriate pre-planning is needed if a business thinks that they want any areas to be excluded.

 Buildings that are opted to tax cover the whole building, as well as the land and the curtilage such as a garage.

 The option to tax should be notified within 30 days of a decision being made to opt to tax.

-The option to tax is an important business decision which can have huge financial impact for the seller as well as the buyer, therefore full advice should be taken before making a final decision.
+The option to tax is an important business decision that can have a huge financial impact on the seller as well as the buyer, therefore full advice should be taken before making a final decision.

 Are you looking for a personal tax accountant in Watford?